dart-lang/site-www/src/webdev/get-started.md

 Check out these resources:

-* Web-related tutorials and codelabs for Dart
+* Tutorials and codelabs for Dart
   * [Tutorials](/tutorials)
   * [Codelabs](/codelabs)
 * Dart language, libraries, and conventions